jsbisht/aws-developer-associate/database.md

     There is a shared SSD based storage of max 64 TiB.
 It also has `6 Replicas` in multiple AZs

 All instances have access to all of these storage nodes.
-This replication happens at the storage level.
+The replication happens at the storage level.
 No extra resources are consumed during replication.

 `By default the primary instance is the only one who can write`.
 The replicas will have read access.